 SWNI will pay annual domain registration fees and manage DNS records for neighborhood association domains.
 The domain name can point to a neighborhood's webpage on swni.org or a independant website hosted elsewhere.
-Custom domain names include G Suite accounts using the domain name.
+Custom domain names include Google Workspace accounts.

-Gmail, Docs, Forms, Sheets, Calendar, Drive and Google Meet are included with every G Suite account.
-Following are some of the ways SWNI has implemented G Suite for Nonprofits to support neighborhood associations.
-Learn more about G Suite tools at the G Suite Learning Center.
+Following are some of the ways SWNI has leveraged the Google for Nonprofits grant to support neighborhood associations.
+Learn more about these tools at the Google Workspace Learning Center.

-- Members of a neighborhood Board Group are the association's board of directors.
-When board members change, SWNI staff update the Group.
+- Members of a Board Group are the board of directors.
+When your board members change, notify SWNI staff to update the Group.

 - The Group email address, for example firstname.lastname@example.org, forwards email to all members of the Group, making it possible to communicate with all board members of a neighborhood association without exposing their email addresses.

-- Members of a neighborhood Contact Group are the individuals responsible for receiving their neighborhood's land use and transportation notices.
-When representatives change, SWNI staff update the Group.
+- Members of a Contact Group are the individuals responsible for receiving their neighborhood's land use and transportation notices.
+When representatives change, notify SWNI staff to update the Group.

 - The Group email address, for example email@example.com, forwards land use and transportation related neighborhood notifications to individuals without exposing their email address.
 Communications from the City, developers and other civic organizations addressed to the Group are delivered to the appropriate individuals.

-A Google Drive has been set up for each neighborhood association, accessible by members of the Board Group.
+Each neighborhood association's Google Drive is accessible by members of their Board Group.

 - Archives Folder

 - The Archives folder contains all the neighborhood's archives managed by SWNI.

 - The Archives folder is view-only by members of the Board Group.